-Professor Ieuan Ellis, Dean and Pro Vice Chancellor
+Professor Ieuan Ellis, Pro Vice Chancellor

 Welcome to the Faculty of Health and Social Sciences.
 Our innovative courses provide students with an exceptional learning experience through high quality research-informed teaching.
 Following recent major investment in our estate, we provide outstanding new specialist teaching and learning facilities and our library is open 24/7.
 Our experienced staff possess a wealth of professional and academic experience and engage in research which is recognised as being nationally and internationally excellent.
-The Faculty works in strong and effective partnerships with a wide range of regional employers across the health and social care sectors, providing work-related placement learning opportunities and ensuring high-levels of graduate employment.
+We work in strong and effective partnerships with a wide range of regional employers across the health and social care sectors, providing work-related placement learning opportunities and ensuring high-levels of graduate employment.

 School of Clinical & Applied Sciences